Chasing the Aurora: Northern Lights Trip in Fairbanks

 Best Places to go in Fairbanks

-- Creamer’s Field Migratory Waterfowl Refuge, located 2 miles from downtown Fairbanks.
+- Creamer’s Field Migratory Waterfowl Refuge is located 2 miles from downtown Fairbanks.
 [Map]

 ChenaLake Recreation Area, located 17 miles from downtown Fairbanks, located just outside of North Pole, off of the Richardson Highway.
 [Map]